blue-in-sea/Ads/README.md

 <img width="920" alt="Screenshot 2024-07-18 at 6 04 16 PM" src="https://github.com/user-attachments/assets/3cf7ceda-127d-416c-afe4-0e0c8f24ee84">

 ### *Reconciliation* matters!
+#### NonFunc3.
+Fault tolerant and accurate data collection
-> Click data matters, a lot.
+> We should not lose any click data.
+Click data matters, a lot.
 If we lose click data, we lose money.

 We need to make sure that our data is correct.
 This is a tough balance, because guaranteeing correctness and low latency are often at odds.
 We can balance the two by introducing *periodic reconciliation*.